venugopal12/votingapp/README.md

 Simple and easy to use voting app using the django framework and python3.

+### No longer hosted on heroku, feel free to start your own version.

 # Local Setup
 Follow the [Setup instructions here](docs/setup_instructions.md)